burlachenkok/exploring-python3/python3-note.md

   > **Why TLB Cache is important:**
   >
-  > Control Unit inside microprocessor operates at the level of micro-operations and it essentially selects the way to connect electrical components using multiplexers and demultiplexers, turning on/off different electronic components, and controlling the control lines.
+  > The Control Unit inside the microprocessor operates at the level of micro-operations and it essentially selects the way to connect electrical components using multiplexers and demultiplexers, turning on/off different electronic components, and controlling the control lines.
 The Load Store units (LS) in the execution pipeline are in charge of carrying memory access.
 These LS units have access to the Register File, the TLB for address translation, and the Memory Cache.
 If the data is not available in the Cache, then the CPU Cache requests a block of memory from the Memory Controller, which accesses the DRAM memory via the DRAM memory controller.
   >
   > Even if you are from the world of scripting languages and you may miss details about memory access, you may heard about L1, L2, L3 (Last Level Cache) Caches.
 However, there is a more horrible thing than "Data Cache Miss" - it is a miss in Translation Lookaside Buffer (TLB).
 To read code or data from memory, the first step is to find the actual physical address of the specific memory location.
 This operation occurs for every instruction of a program.
 Without the TLB, the virtual addressing mechanism would require several accesses to different page tables, significantly increasing the time needed.
 The TLB is a cache that stores the mapping between virtual page numbers and physical frame numbers, speeding up the address translation process for memory access.

 * `sudo perf stat -e 'syscalls:sys_enter_*' python -c "pass"`.
 This command count system calls.
-One system call roughly speaking takes 100-2000 instructions from the CPU.
+One system call roughly speaking takes 100-2000 cycles from the CPU.
 In Windows OS the switching from userspace to kernel space takes 1000 cycles.
 So if you have a lot of System Calls it will hurt your performance.

 * `sudo perf stat -e 'block:*' python -c pass`.
 Count block device I/O events.
 These events are addressed directly to the block device.
 These events happen when a block device I/O request is issued (disk I/O).

 * `sudo perf stat -e 'ext4:*' python -c "import numpy"`.
 Count `ext4` filesystem events.
-If you are not sure about your filesystem - you can observe disk partition sizes and used filesystem in partition with `df` command in Posix OS.
+If you are not sure about your filesystem - you can observe disk partition sizes and use the filesystem in a partition with `df` command in POSIX OS.
 When specifying a file or directory, the section on which the file is located will be shown: `df -Th`.

 * `perf stat -e migrations python -c "import numpy"`.
 Report the number of process migrations.
 In computing, process migration is a specialized form of process management whereby processes are moved from one computing environment to another.